vietanhdev/e-store-manager/eStoreManager-SERVER/RESTful_API.md

 * On fail (unauthorized):
 ```
 {
-    ...
-    "status": 401,
-    "error": "Unauthorized",
+    "success": false,
+    "code": "unauthorized",
-    "message": "Sorry, You're not authorized to access this resource.",
+    "message": "You're not authorized to access this resource"
-    ...
 }
 ```